 How Does Race Affect the Gender Wage Gap?April 03, 2014

+Update, October 25, 2016: The latest data from the U.S. Census Bureau shows miniscule changes to the wage gap, especially for women of color.
 Race and ethnicity have always created a dividing line in the United States, and it’s no different with the gender pay gap.
 The pay gap affects all women, but it doesn’t affect all women equally.
-The latest edition of our research report, The Simple Truth about the Gender Pay Gap, presents the facts about the pay gap between women and men, showing how race and ethnicity, as well as gender, affect pay.
+The latest edition of our research report The Simple Truth about the Gender Pay Gap presents the facts about the pay gap between women and men, showing how race and ethnicity, as well as gender, affect pay.

 Education is part of the reason.
 African American women are less likely to graduate from high school or college than their white peers.
 Lower graduation rates mean that many African American and Hispanic/Latina young people enter the workforce with one hand tied behind their backs.